-For some reason, we answer a lot of bike trailer questions at the shop.
+We get a lot of questions about bike trailers at the shop.
 “Can I carry an accordion in a dog trailer?”, for instance.
 Or, “Do you have a trailer I can pull behind my car, to carry an upright bass, so my bike can ride inside?”
-One we get frequently is, “Which trailer will work best with my scooter?”
+One we frequently get asked and that we would like to focus on is, “Which trailer will works best with my scooter?”

 In general there are three factors to consider when evaluating a bike trailer for your scooter: speed, connectivity, and the law.
 Depending on the size of your engine, the average speed of a scooter may run between 25 and 45 mph.
 Unless you’re Graham Obree, that’s a fair bit faster than a bike.
 And don’t forget that a bike trailer might weigh as little as twelve pounds when empty, which means an increased risk of rolling the trailer over.